 Design of the Standards Interpretation Committee

 The design of the SIC, the appointment of members and its ongoing operation has been the result of cooperation between the Canadian Organic Office and its industry counterpart, the Organic Federation of Canada (OFC).
 OFC is the national organization which represents the organic sector to the federal Government on matters of regulation of the industry.
 OFC has umbrella groups in each of the 10 provinces, and Yukon, who strive to include all levels of the organic value chain within their activities.
-A representative of each of these groups and an ex-officio ministry of Agriculture official from each province make up the OFC Board, along with one person appointed by the Organic Trade Association (OTA Canada).
+A representative of each of these groups and an ex-officio ministry of Agriculture official from each province make up the OFC Board.
 The OFC is officially responsible for naming the members of the SIC and for ensuring that the seven people named have collective expertise in the following designated areas;

 - Crop producers;

 - Importers, Distributors and Retailers;

 Questions about the meaning of a particular point in the Canadian Organic Standard may originate from any source and are directed to the Canadian Organic Office.
 Those questions that require the input of the SIC are compiled and sent to the Committee Members for comment.
 Periodically the Committee convenes and having had the advantage of considering all the comments that have been put forward, attempts to reach consensus which resolves the issue.
 This decision is delivered to the Canada Organic Office as a proposed interpretation.
 The Canada Organic Office then posts the proposal(s) for a period of 60 days and unless there is strong, irresolvable opposition voiced by the sector the interpretation will become an official part of The Interpretive Guide to The Canadian Organic Standard.